 We all agree that today’s job market can be tough.
 Nearly all of us have gone through grueling months of applications, interviews, and networking for the sake of our careers.
 And we all have friends who have faced the same job hunting struggles.
-Naturally, we want to help each other out where we can: We give our friends a heads up when we see a job listing that fits their background, and give each other honest feedback on our cover letters, resumes, and interview questions.
+Naturally, we want to help each other out where we can: We give our friend a heads up when we see a job listing that fits their background, and give each other honest feedback on cover letters, resumes, and interview questions.

 When you already have a job, can you help even more?
 Should you help a sister out and recommend her to the hiring managers at your company?
-We care for our friends, yet it’s important to take a step back to recognize when someone is a good fit for a position or an organization, and vice versa.
+We care for our friends, yet it’s important to take a step back to recognize when someone is really a good fit for a position or an organization, and vice versa.
 Here’s how you can assess the situation and determine how you can help your friend land a job.

 Do Your Friend’s Qualifications Match the Position and Organization?